dolthub/dolt/docs/faq.md

 ## Does Dolt support transactions?

-Yes, but it's an alpha release that may have some rough edge, so it's not enabled by default.
+Yes, but it's an alpha release that may have some rough edges, so it's not enabled by default.
 To turn it on, set an environment variable:

 `export DOLT_ENABLE_TRANSACTIONS=true`